 The Principle Isn’t Going Down Fast Enough

-You can also know that you’re paying too much for your mortgage in Los Angeles if the loan principle just barely goes down with each payment.
+You can also know that you’re paying too much for your mortgage in Riverside if the loan principle just barely goes down with each payment.
 In general, you pay more interest and less on the principle in the beginning.
 And then as the lender reduces risk by collecting a large share of the interest, the interest part of the payment decreases and more of it goes toward the principle.

 But if, after paying on the loan for several years, you see the principle has barely been paid down, then there’s a problem.
 Usually, it’s because the loan term is too long or the interest rate is too high – or both combined.
 The solution here is refinancing, adjusting one or both of those elements.

 Your Income Has Increased

 When you bought your home, the interest rate was based in large part on your household income at the time.
 But if that was several years ago, you’ve likely received pay raises and are making a good deal more money.
 And you should qualify for a lower interest rate.